shivamsharma2350/shivamsharma2350/README.md

 - 📫 How to reach me **shivamsharma2350@gmail.com**

-- ⚡ Fun fact is " I like Music & loves to explore Sprituality."🌱.
+- ⚡ Fun fact is " I like Music & love to explore Sprituality."🌱.

 <h3 align="left">Connect with me:</h3>